heyoeyo/muggled_dpt/lib/v31_beit/components/README.md

 ### Storage & Representation

 It's important to note that the lookup table is stored/learned for a specific value of `w` and `h` (i.e. patch grid sizing), which depends on the model.
-For example a grid sizing of 14x24 may be used, which corresponds to a 224x384px input image (see the patch embedding example above).
+For example a grid sizing of 32x32 may be used, which corresponds to a 512x512px input image.
 The maximum x-offset in the table will be `w-1` (this is as far as way as one patch can be from another if there are `w` patches horizontally), and likewise the maximum y-offset is `h-1`.
 These offsets can also occur in the opposite direction (i.e. negative offsets), which means there is a total of `2(w-1)+1` unique x-offset values (the +1 is to account for the 0 offset), and `2(h-1)+1` unique y-offsets.
 So finally, we can say that the total number of unique (x,y) offset pairs is:
 $$\text{Number of (x,y) pairs } = (2(w-1)+1)(2(h-1)+1)$$
 $$= (2w - 1)(2h - 1)$$

-So the lookup table for a 14x24 sized patch grid will contain 1269 rows.
+So the lookup table for a 32x32 sized patch grid will contain 3969 rows.
 In practice, the table (and index matrix) do not explicitly represent the (x,y) offset pairs, instead all of the indexing is handled using integers, as is standard practice when working with arrays/matrices.
-Note that the number of rows in the table is approximately `4N` and the table has `H` columns (`N` is the number of tokens, `H` is the number of transformer heads).
-This usually _significantly_ smaller than the `NxN` 2D bias matrix which is generated from the table, which is one reason to learn the lookup table instead of the bias directly.

 ### The Readout (cls) Token

 In addition to the image patch tokens, there is also a special 'readout' token which is processed by the transformer model.
 This token is therefore represented within the attention matrix of the model, and needs to be accounted for by the position encoding 'bias' matrix that gets added.
 However, the readout token does not have a spatial interpretation and is not part of the patch grid that the lookup table is built from.
-To handle this discrepancy, 3 additional entries are appended to the end of the lookup table (so that, for example, the 14x24 table ends up with 1272 entries), these represent the 'relative offset' of the `patch-to-readout` encoding, `readout-to-patch` encoding and `readout-to-readout` encoding.
+To handle this discrepancy, 3 additional entries are appended to the end of the lookup table (so that, for example, the 32x32 table ends up with 3972 entries), these represent the 'relative offset' of the `patch-to-readout` encoding, `readout-to-patch` encoding and `readout-to-readout` encoding.
 During the attention computation within the transformer model, the readout token is the 0th-indexed token, so it ends up affecting the 0th row and 0th column of the attention matrix.
 More specifically, the top row represents the `readout-to-patch` attention, the left-most column is the `patch-to-readout` attention and the top-left entry is the `readout-to-readout` attention.
 The indexing matrix needs to be modified to reference these special readout positional encodings, which is not shown in the simple example above, but can be seen in the source code.

 ### Scaling & Interpolation

 While the model learns and stores a lookup table for a fixed patch grid size and therefore a fixed input image size, the implementation supports scaling to larger image sizes as well as different aspect ratios.
-To handle a different patch size, the lookup table is first reshaped into the original patch size (e.g. 14x24), then scaled to the new desired size (e.g. 3x40), and then turned back into a single row (per head) lookup table.
+To handle a different patch size, the lookup table is first reshaped into the original patch size (e.g. 32x32), then scaled to the new desired size (e.g. 36x48), and then turned back into a single row (per head) lookup table.
 This can be thought of as introducing new intermediate non-integer offset tuples like (+1.5, -0.5), which are interpolated from the original learned values.
 Note that the indexing table must also be scaled up to properly index the newly sized lookup table.

 ### Advantages/Disadvantages
 The benefit of this lookup table + indexing approach is that it enforces the uniqueness of each encoding.
 For example, the offset (+1, 0) will be re-used by many token pairs, but exists only once in the lookup table as a learnable parameter of the model.
 However, this adds complexity to an already complicated system and so simplifying the implementation of positional encodings seems like one obvious area for future improvements for this model architecture.